vojtechlevi/someTeams/README.md

 - The project should not include any coding errors, warning or notices. &check;

-- The repository should have at least 7 commits and not just one big commit.
+- The repository should have at least 7 commits and not just one big commit. &check;

-- The repository should contain a README.md file with documentation.
+- The repository should contain a README.md file with documentation. &check;

 - The repository should contain a LICENSE file.
-Preferably MIT.
+Preferably MIT. &check;